Why the Crimes?

 "God has not given us a spirit of fear, but of power and of love and of a sound mind" (2 Tim.
 1:7).

 The spirit of fear controlled my life for years until I received the power of God's love, thus beginning my healing journey through renewing the mind.
+Fear of uncertainties about the future, the need for perfection, feelings of inadequacy, and self-doubt slowly faded.
 For the first time, I experienced true freedom from the bondage of personal condemnation, guilt and shame, fear and anxiety, plus addictive behavior.

 At last, I overcame the spirit of fear by faith in God's love and grace, but it can still torment my soul, having committed such a heinous crime.
 6 Therefore, I've learned to rest in God's redemption, "...building [myself] up on [my] most holy faith, praying in the Holy Spirit, keeping [myself] in the love of God, and looking for the mercy of our Lord Jesus Christ unto eternal life" (Jude 20,21).